Deformation profiles and microscopic dynamics of complex fluids during oscillatory shear experiments: Conclusion

 With Carbopol, we perform experiments by using two different strain amplitudes, below and above the yield strain.
 The smaller amplitude causes a spatially heterogeneous, temporally intermittent activity of the tracer particles, which results in extremely slow, substantially isotropic shear-induced diffusion.
 Above the yield strain, the shear-induced diffusive relaxation becomes anisotropic and very fast, with an observed speed-up of about $10^3$ compared to the previous case.
 Our results with Carbopol represent the first clear observation of a truly diffusive dispersion relation $\Gamma(q)\sim q^2$ in fluids that are yielding during oscillatory experiments.
 Of note, this behavior contrasts with recent results obtained with x-ray photon correlation spectroscopy \cite{rogers2014, rogers2018microscopic} in which a faster-than-diffusive relaxation (closer to the behavior observed in colloidal polycrystals \cite{tamborini2014}) was found for a nanoemulsion and a colloidal gel; at the same time, our results agree with the original interpretation provided for dense emulsions \cite{hebraud1997} and colloidal glasses \cite{petekidis2002,petekidis2003}, in both cases lacking an experimental determination of the dispersion relation.

 Beyond providing reliable and quantitative information about the shear-induced microscopic rearrangements, our approach also enables characterizing the deformation profiles across the sample and, in turn, spotting slippage, shear bands or other unwanted effects.
 This is made possible by the partial coherence of the illuminating light, which not only helps in identifying the presence of the above-mentioned phenomena, but also allows imaging a selected slice of the sample.
 In this work, we imaged its central part, where the deformation is homogeneous, by excluding the sample boundaries where deviations from homogeneity (mainly due to wall slip) possibly occur.
 In case of shear-banding, the $z$-selectivity of the microscope can be exploited to select zones where the macroscopic deformation field is approximately homogeneous, an important advantage over traditional single and multiple light scattering approaches.
+For this reason, our technique appears promising for the study of the plastic dynamics in the presence of shear banding, the interplay between non-affine displacements and shear banding representing a very interesting, yet not much explored topic..
 Another advantage of our approach is that it makes it possible to combine real-space pre-processing (drift correction) and Fourier-space analysis (Echo-DDM), which leads to a considerable simplification of the data interpretation.

 Extensions of our approach to other imaging modes (\textit{e.g.} confocal fluorescence microscopy) are easily within reach, as well as combination with a commercial rheometer provided that the sample remains optically accessible.
 Finally, the usual advantages (and disadvantages) of DDM over PT hold, including the capability of DDM to probe the dynamics of sub-resolution particles \cite{edera2017}.